gvwilson/sensibleadventures/tuppence-a-bag/tuppence-a-bag.md

 She doesn't know what comes after that.
 A better world, she hopes,
-but it will others' turn to watch over it.
+but it will be others' turn to watch over it.
 Coming back to this moment has drained the last of her strength.
 Bert and his band of fey will see the children safely home.
 It is finally time for her to rest.